yousif-alnaimi/JaffaCakesClassifier/README.md

 The units where then found using regex in the `quantity_finder()` function, then placed into a dictionary for the current recipe.
 This could find units denominated in g, ml, l, kg, oz, lb, tsp, tbsp, dessertspoon, and cup.
-Should the units not be ascertainable, the unit was defulated to grams (this helps in the case of "a pinch of salt").
+Should the units not be ascertainable, the unit was defaulted to grams (this helps in the case of "a pinch of salt").
 In this case, recipes where a unit was exclusively denominated in ounces was removed, as they had a high chance of subverting the regex detection due to inaccurate use of spaces, and this amounted to a small portion of total results skipped.
 Note that the recorded recipes omit ingredients related to flavouring that do not change the make-up of the cake like nuts,